torvalds/linux/Documentation/admin-guide/README.rst

 .. _readme:

-Linux kernel release 6.x <http://kernel.org/>
+GNU/Linux kernel release 6.x <http://kernel.org/>
 =============================================

-These are the release notes for Linux version 6.
+These are the release notes for GNU/Linux version 6.
 Read them carefully, as they tell you what this is all about, explain how to install the kernel, and what to do if something goes wrong.

-What is Linux?
+What is GNU/Linux?
 --------------

-  Linux is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
+  GNU/Linux is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
 It aims towards POSIX and Single UNIX Specification compliance.